Allegations of biological warfare in the Korean War

 Chinese propaganda poster from the Korean War era: "Vaccinate everyone, to crush the germ warfare of US imperialism!"

 Allegations that the United States military used biological weapons in the Korean War (June 1950 – July 1953) were raised by the governments of the People's Republic of China, the Soviet Union, and North Korea.
+China and North Korea also made allegations that US forces used chemical weapons.
+Subsequent scholars are split about the truth of the claims.

-The claims were first raised in 1951.
+The claims were first raised in 1951, and claimed the use of anti-personnel, anti-crop, and anti-animal pathogens, including the causative agents of anthrax, plague, smallpox, and typhoid fever.
 The story was covered by the worldwide press and led to a highly publicized international investigation in 1952.
 Secretary of State Dean Acheson and other American and allied government officials denounced the allegations as a hoax.
-Subsequent scholars are split about the truth of the claims.
+The United States biological weapons program operated from 1942 to 1973.
+Following the surrender of Japan, the US military conducted a cover-up of the Japanese biological warfare program.

 Background

 Until the end of World War II, Japan operated a covert biological and chemical warfare research and development unit called Unit 731 in Harbin (now China).
 The unit's activities, including human experimentation, were documented by the Khabarovsk War Crime Trials conducted by the Soviet Union in December 1949.
 Although the US government at the time described the Khabarovsk trials as "vicious and unfounded propaganda", it was later revealed that the accusations made against the Japanese military were correct.
 The US government had taken over the research at the end of the war and had then covered up the program.
 Leaders of Unit 731 were exempted from war crimes prosecution by the United States and then placed on the payroll of the US.

 On 30 June 1950, soon after the outbreak of the Korean War, the US Defense Secretary George Marshall received the Report of the Committee on Chemical, Biological and Radiological Warfare and Recommendations, which advocated urgent development of a biological weapons program.
 The biological weapons research facility at Fort Detrick, Maryland was expanded, and a new one in Pine Bluff, Arkansas, was developed.
 In December 1951, as the war turned against the United States, the Defense Secretary ordered early readiness for using biological weapons offensively.